jkpdinesh/android-client-sdk/README.md

 URL and keys will be shared separately.

 ### Initialize BlueJeans SDK:
-Create the object of BlueJeans SDK in application onCreate with help of application context and use it to access to all the APIs
+Create the object of BlueJeans SDK in application onCreate with help of application context and use it to access all the APIs

 Minimum permission needed to join a meeting is permission for RECORD_AUDIO.
 Make sure app requests this permission before calling Join API.